 The first was a cliff of Møn, second – Knuthenborg Safaripark.

 After a day of sightseeing, we took the ferry from Rødby to Puttgarden.
-That was Scandlines Ferry, it lasted 45 minutes and cost 689 DKK.
+It was a Scandlines ferry; it lasted 45 minutes and cost 689 DKK.
 We would have saved some money if we had bought tickets online 14 days before our trip.
 We bought a ticket ad-hoc, just 10 minutes before departure.

-Route from Denmark to Germany can be reached by ferry to Puttgarden (from Rødby) or to Rostock (from Gedser).
+The route from Denmark to Germany can be traveled by ferry to Puttgarden (from Rødby) or to Rostock (from Gedser).
 Differences – primarily price.
-By choosing ferry from Rostock we could pay more for ferry and have longer cruise (about 2h) which would save us about 100 km of driving.
-However we decided to take shorter, cheaper cruise and drive 100 km extra, which in comparison was more cost-effective.
+By choosing the ferry from Rostock we would pay more for the ferry and have a longer cruise (about 2h) which would save us about 100 km of driving.
+However, we decided to take the shorter, cheaper cruise and drive 100 km extra, which by comparison was more cost-effective.

 We continued our route through Germany.
-Along the way we made a stop in the parking lot off the highway and cooked dinner.
-At Poznan we arrived at 5 AM.
+Along the way we made a stop at a parking lot off the highway and cooked dinner.
+We arrived in Poznan at 5 AM.
 We spent almost 23 hours on the road.